-- 23. The policy sets the requirements for minimum private garden areas in new developments and private outdoor amenity space for all apartments or upper floor maisonettes to ensure new residential developments deliver a suitably high quality and environmentally sustainable living environment. - 24.
+- 24. The policy sets the requirements for minimum private garden areas in new developments and private outdoor amenity space for all apartments or upper floor maisonettes to ensure new residential developments deliver a suitably high quality and environmentally sustainable living environment. - 25.
 The review change sees the introduction of the Space and Design Guidelines supplementary planning document (SPD) into the policy text.
-This SPD will be prepared in 2014 and will replace the Council's Development Control Policies and Design Guidelines (1992) and the Good Practice Guide to Developing your Home (1999).
-The SPD is expected to be adopted in late 2015.
+This SPD has been produced and subject to public consultation.
+It is anticipated to be adopted in November 2015 and will replace the Council's Development Control Policies and Design Guidelines (1992) and the Good Practice Guide to Developing your Home (1999).